usnistgov/MediScore/README.txt

     * Provenance Validator:
       - Fixed a bug that only changed the column name when the optOut option was selected.

+  Mar 1, 2018 - MediScore Version *.*.*
+    * DetectionScorer:
+      - Changed EventRepurpose to EventVerification and its test case
+      - Added functions for the outMeta and the outSubMeta options and its test cases

 CONTACT
 -------